 4. Best for Wide Feet: K-Swiss Hypercourt Express 2

 K-Swiss shoes tend to run a little roomy, making them ideal for wider feet.
 Although they may be a little wider than the average tennis shoe, these are still great for agility, Garcia says.
 The cushioning in K-Swiss shoes is responsive, too, helping you change directions as quickly as possible.

-Another bonus?
-Because these are hybrid shoes you can wear them on hard or clay courts.
+And, because these are hybrid shoes, you can wear them on hard or clay courts.